 You know that guy everything in Time Lord society (and we do mean everything) is named after?
 Yeah, this is him.
 Rassilon, like Omega, is one of the triumvirate who founded all of Time Lord society.
 As this was in the distant past, even for Time Lords, he's mostly not in the franchise, despite his name showing up everywhere in the old show and showing up at times in the revived series.
 He gets along rather well with the Doctor in the classic series, though he showed his Evilutionary Biologist side in Big Finish; after the Last Great Time War, the series gave him plenty of reasons to become the Doctor's enemy.

 - 0% Approval Rating: By "Hell Bent", the Time Lords refuse to submit to his tyranny anymore (again) and he's banished by the Doctor along with the High Council.
-It says something when the Master, who lives purely to fuck up all the shit in the universe, hates this man so much that he saves the Doctor and chokes Rassilon to death by shoving white star diamonds down his throat after hitting him with many beams of electricity.
+It says something when the Master, who lives purely to screw things up in the universe For the Evulz, hates this man so much that he saves the Doctor and chokes Rassilon to death by shoving white-point star diamonds down his throat after hitting him with many beams of electricity.

 - Authority Equals Asskicking: Why he's Lord President of Gallifrey.